geseib/awsnetworkshop/website/content/30-Setup/40-Deploy VPCs.md

----
++++
-title: "Deploy VPCs"
+menutitle = "Deploy VPCs"
-chapter: true
+chapter = false
-weight: 40
+weight = 40
----

-# Deploy Our Five VPCs
++++

+## We will deploy five VPCs:

+- Three for our Development, Test, and Production environments.
+- One for our shared services, such as VPC Endpoints and Hybrid DNS, and NAT Gateway.
+- One emulating our Datacenter.

-### Run CloudFormation template 1.tgw-vpcs.yaml to deploy the VPCs.
+## Run CloudFormation template 1.tgw-vpcs.yaml to deploy the VPCs.

 1. Click on the CloudFormation Launch link below that corresponds to the AWS Region in which you want to deploy the workshop. _note: if you are sharing an account with someone else be sure to pick differnt regions._